-In 2015, healthcare spending in the United States (U.S.) reached \$3.2 trillion or approximately \$9,990 per person.1 This represented a 5.8% increase over 2014 spending levels.2 Despite this high level of spending, the U.S. continues to rank below other developed countries for health outcomes including lower life expectancy and greater prevalence of chronic diseases.3 Healthcare quality is also an issue with the U.S. falling behind other developed countries in the quality domains of effective care, safe care, coordinated care, and patient-centered care.4 The contributing factors to these concerning trends are as complex as the healthcare system itself and include physician practice patterns, regional market influences, and access to care.
-By improving efficiency, there is potential to simultaneously reduce the rate of cost growth and improve the quality of care provided.
+In 2015, healthcare spending in the United States reached \$3.2 trillion or approximately \$9,990 per person.1 This represented a 5.8 percent increase over 2014 spending levels.2 Despite this high level of spending, the U.S. continues to rank below other developed countries for health outcomes including lower life expectancy and greater prevalence of chronic diseases.3 Healthcare quality is also an issue with the U.S. falling behind other developed countries in the quality domains of effective care, safe care, coordinated care, and patient-centered care.4 The factors contributing to these concerning trends are as complex as the healthcare system itself and include physician practice patterns, regional market influences, and access to care.
+Improving efficiency has the potential to simultaneously reduce the rate of cost growth and improve the quality of care provided.

-As ongoing health reform efforts focus on expanding coverage, increasing access to care, and reducing costs, it is important to understand the current use of resources in the healthcare system in the context of quality, preferably related to health outcomes.
-Recent legislation including the Improving Medicare Post-Acute Care Transformation Act (IMPACT) of 2014, and the Medicare Access & CHIP Reauthorization Act of 2015 (MACRA) requires the use of resource use measures to support payment reform efforts.
-Resource use measures will also be included on the physician compare website, and will ultimately be included in the Merit-based Incentive Payment System (MIPS) for physicians.
-Identifying and providing incentives for providers to deliver efficient care (i.e., high quality, lower-cost) requires quality measures as well as cost and resource use measures.
+As reducing costs continues to be a focus of healthcare reform, it is important to understand the current use of resources in the healthcare system as it relates to quality-especially how resource use relates to health outcomes.
+Recent legislation-including the Improving Medicare Post-Acute Care Transformation Act (IMPACT) of 2014, and the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA)- requires the use of resource use measures to support payment reform efforts.
+The results of resource use measures will also be included on the physician compare website, and will ultimately be included in the Merit-Based Incentive Payment System (MIPS) for physicians.
+Identifying and providing incentives for providers to deliver efficient care (i.e., high quality, lower cost) requires quality measures as well as cost and resource use measures.
 Such measures position the healthcare system to evaluate the efficiency of care and stimulate changes in practice to improve value.

-For this project, the Standing Committee evaluated three measures undergoing maintenance review against NQF's evaluation criteria.
-All three measures were recommended for continued endorsement.
-The three measures that were recommended for continued endorsement by the Standing Committee are:
+For this project, the Cost and Resource Use Standing Committee evaluated three measures undergoing maintenance review against NQF's evaluation criteria.
+The Standing Committee recommended all three measures, and the Consensus Standards Approval Committee (CSAC) ratified the continued endorsement of these measures:

-- 1598: Total Resource Use Population-based PMPM Index - 1604: Total Cost of Care Population-based PMPM Index - 2158: Medicare Spending Per Beneficiary (MSPB) Hospital
+- 1598 Total Resource Use Population-Based PMPM Index - 1604 Total Cost of Care Population-Based PMPM Index - 2158 Medicare Spending Per Beneficiary (MSPB) Hospital

-Brief summaries of the measures currently under review are included in the body of the report; detailed summaries of the Committee's discussion, and ratings of the criteria for each measure, and public and member comments are in Appendix A.
+Brief summaries of the measures and Committee discussion are included in the body of the report; detailed summaries of the Committee's discussion, ratings of the criteria for each measure, and public and member comments are in Appendix A.